Are you facing eviction or rent debt in California?

 Disclaimer

-This Tool is being provided as a free public service and we have done our best to insure that it works for all users as they intend.
-However, we cannot guarantee that the documents this Tool generates and that we may attempt to file electronically on your behalf will be accepted by the Court before the deadline for filing (5 business days after service of the Summons and the Complaint-Unlawful Detainer).
+The Toolkit is provided as a free public service and we have done our best to ensure that it works for all users as they intend.
+However, we cannot guarantee that the documents the Answer Tool generates and that we may attempt to file electronically on your behalf will be accepted by the Court before the deadline for filing (10 business days after service of the Summons and the Complaint-Unlawful Detainer).
 If your documents are not accepted by the Court as timely filed, you are at risk of losing your case by default.
-By using this Tool, you agree to assume the risk that your documents will not be timely filed or accepted.
-If you do not want to accept that risk, you can print out the documents and file them with the Court in person at the courthouse identified in the Summons and Complaint before the courthouse closes on the 5th business day after your were served with the Summons and Complaint.
+By using the Answer Tool, you agree to assume the risk that your documents will not be timely filed or accepted.
+If you do not want to accept that risk, you can print out the documents and file them with the Court in person at the courthouse identified in the Summons and Complaint before the courthouse closes on the 10th business day after you were served with the Summons and Complaint.

 Tenant Power Toolkit is an effort from: